sropelato/Calliope/README.md

 # Calliope mini projects

-A collection of projects for the [https://calliope.cc](Calliope mini)
+A collection of projects for the [Calliope mini](https://calliope.cc).

 ### MorseCode.js